cnerg/cnerg.github.com/community/manual/expectations.md

 ### Technical Conferences and Professional Networks

 You are encouraged to attend technical conferences to as a way to engage with your technical community.
-We will discuss which conferences make sense for you to present your CNERG research with funding from the grants that support that research.
+We will discuss at which conferences make sense for you to present your CNERG research, with funding from the grants that support that research.
 You may also identify conferences that are valuable and interesting, beyond those for which you will receive financial support.
 (The Graduate School has [programs to request support for travel to